A family unit study for Morning Basket Time

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.

 Science and History Living Books

-Smithsonian Eyewitness Explorer Night Sky Detective by DK Children is a fabulous choice for homeschool families wanting to learn about astronomy–and it’s a great addition to your home library.
-This book is filled with 30 hands-on activities that explore the night sky, constellations, stars, sundials and more.
+Smithsonian Eyewitness Explorer Night Sky Detective by DK Children is a fabulous choice for homeschool families wanting to learn about astronomy.
+This book is also a great addition to your home library.
+It is filled with 30 hands-on activities that explore the night sky, constellations, stars, sundials and more.
 This week, I suggest reading pages 4-7, 18-25, and 44-53.
-There are activities on each page spread for hands on learning.
+There are activities on each page spread for hands-on learning.
 We enjoyed A Lunar Calendar, Moon Shadows, and Compass Stars.

-Along Came Galileo by Jeanne Bendick is an easy to read (and inexpensive) book for intermediate students that you will want for your home library.
+Along Came Galileo by Jeanne Bendick is an easy to read (and inexpensive) book for intermediate students.
+It’s another title that you will want for your home library.
 This book contains an extensive history of Galileo and his research in astronomy, philosophy, engineering, and physics.
 Published by Beautiful Feet Books, you’ll find it more readily directly from the publisher or a homeschool catalog, such as Rainbow Resource.